arkq/cmusfm/README.md

 -------------

 Before usage with the cmus music player, one have to grant access for the cmusfm in the Last.fm service.
-To to so, simply run cmusfm with the `init` argument and follow instructions.
+To do so, simply run cmusfm with the `init` argument and follow instructions.
 This action can be also required when upgrading to newer version with new features available.

 	$ cmusfm init